Skip to main content

 News from the American Psychiatric Association

-The latest issues of four American Psychiatric Association journals (The American Journal of Psychiatry, Psychiatric Services, American Journal of Psychotherapy, and Psychiatric Research and Clinical Practice) are now available online.
+The latest issues of two American Psychiatric Association journals (The American Journal of Psychiatry and Psychiatric Services) are now available online.
 Read more about highlights Here

 For more news, visit the American Psychiatric Association's Newsroom.